Charles Camarda

-Charles Joseph "Charlie" Camarda (born May 8, 1952, in Queens, New York) is an American engineer and a NASA astronaut who flew his first mission into space on board the Space Shuttle mission STS-114.
-He served as Senior Advisor for Engineering Development at NASA Langley Research Center. and was a senior advisor for innovation at the office of Chief Engineer in the Johnson Space Center.
+Charles Joseph Camarda (born May 8, 1952) is an American engineer and a NASA astronaut.
+He flew his first mission into space on board the Space Shuttle mission STS-114 and later served as a senior advisor for engineering development at NASA's Langley Research Center.
+He was a senior advisor for innovation at the office of the Chief Engineer at NASA's Johnson Space Center.